optix2000/totsugeki/README.md

 - 3-4x Speedup compared to vanilla Strive.
 - No installation or messing with system files.
 Just download and run.
-- No admin permissions needed.
+- No administrator permissions needed.
 - 100% transparent: Sends data bit-for-bit the same as vanilla Strive.
 No stat or lobby inconsistencies.

 ## Building